JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 So I walked over and looked in the window.
 It was definitely a toy store, but not like any toy store I knew.
 For one, the window not only had a carousel horse in it, but there were also all kinds of old toys nicely displayed in the window.

 That was cute, but of no interest to my 1970s kid sensibilities.
-Then I saw something in the
+Then I saw something in the window that grabbed my attention: A huge bowl filled with what looked like wind-up R2-D2s!
+What the eff was that?
+I already had a small collection of Kenner *Star Wars* figures, but never saw a wind-up R2-D2 before.
+They looked similar to the Kenner figure but had a tag with Japanese text on it.

+I gasped and checked my pocket for money.
+I had some quarter and change on me; maybe I could score a wind-up R2-D2?
+So I looked at my sister and

 ***